telerik/winforms-docs/controls/cardview/overview.md

 {% endif %}

 >caption Fig.1 RadCardView

 ![cardview-overview 001](images/radcardview-overview001.png)

+The below list shows the main features of the control:

+* Create complex layouts where the controls are automatically resized according to the current available size.
+* Arrange the controls in the form at runtime - your users will be able to rearrange the controls according to their needs.
+* Save and load the layout.
+* Group the underlying controls in tabs.
+* Expand/Collapse groups.

 To help you get up to speed with __RadCardView__, we prepared a short [Getting Started]({%slug winforms/cardview/getting-started%}) guide.